This is the fastest way to learn and memorize a song!

 Over the next few days, sing along with the track, without looking at the lyrics… this will solidify it in your mind so you don’t forget it.
 The more often you practice this approach the faster it works for you.

 You can sing along with bass lines, riffs, lead lines, and solos to learn them too.

 To learn an instrumental solo, learn to sing the entire solo before touching your instrument.
 If you can sing it without the recording it’s much faster to slow it down and learn every note.
 Start with something relatively easy.
 As you get better at it, you can choose harder material to transcribe.

 To learn the chord progressions, follow the bass line and sing the roots of the chords to start figuring out the chords.

-There’s a link in the video description below if you want to support Ian Sherwood and buy this song or the whole album.
+There’s also a link in the video description if you want to support Ian Sherwood and buy this song or the whole album.

 Live Transcription of “Dig That Hole” by Ian Sherwood, used with permission

-I transcribed the “Dig That Hole” on video yesterday, this morning I went back and proofread my lyrics.
-I found a couple of wrong words few words and I relabeled the 2 lines “Back then he didn’t even know” and “There were demons looking for him in that hole” as the Pre-Chorus.
+I transcribed “Dig That Hole” on video, the next day I went back and proofread my lyrics.
+I found a couple of wrong words and I relabled the 2 lines “Back then he didn’t even know” and “There were demons looking for him in that hole” as the Pre-Chorus.
 Because Ian hasn’t posted the lyrics to the song online, I emailed him to double check my work and he pointed out a few mistakes I missed.
 It’s always a good idea to double check your work when you’re done!

-I now have the song 90% memorized.
+After one listening session, I have the song 90% memorized.
 To consolidate it in my mind I’ll need to practice it and listen to it again for a few days.
 The next step is figuring out the chords so I can play it too.

 Connect with Ian Sherwood